To start off,

 of factory patches I've ever heard.
 It will drive every "preset guy" into

 despair.
-Just as awful as Nord Leads.
+Equally awful as the Nord Leads.
 You

 know, Nord is a